 Hidden away at the base of an escarpment on the Maribyrnong River, the imposing bluestone walls, magazines and earth mounds of Jack’s Magazine have connections to turning points in Victoria’s history – from the gold rush to world wars.

-Working Heritage was appointed to manage Jack’s Magazine in June 2015.
+The Victorian Government appointed Working Heritage to manage Jack’s Magazine in June 2015.